All of the best (and worst) looks at the King’s coronation

 Jill Biden

-President Joe Biden has dispatched his wife to represent the United States at the coronation, and Jill arrived in a sleek lilac midi skirt and matching jacket, with a bow in her hair.
+President Joe Biden has dispatched his wife to represent the United States at the coronation, and Jill arrived in a sleek blue midi skirt and matching jacket, with a bow in her hair.
 The look was completed with a pair of nude stilettos and a coordinated clutch bag.

 Emma Thompson

-Note: Update: as the day unfolded, it appears that Mordaunt has changed her shoes into a pair of nude heels.
-It seems to be a comfort decision, rather than a fashion choice, after all.